How to get to downtown Budapest from the airport

 Over recent years, it is becoming increasingly easier to reach the heart of Hungary’s capital from Budapest Airport, whether taking public transportation or utilizing private door-to-door transfer services.
 We offer the following guide with options suitable for all budgets, including photos of exactly what you’ll see immediately after clearing customs.

-Providing door-to-door transfer services for reasonable rates, the shuttle service is one of the most popular ways to travel from Budapest Airport to anywhere in Hungary’s capital.
-Now – after a two-month pause from the beginning of the year in the shuttle service’s operation – transfers can be booked again with the freshly launched miniBUD company, beginning in March 2016.
+Providing door-to-door transfer services, the shuttle service is one of the most popular ways to travel from Budapest Airport to anywhere in Hungary’s capital.
+Transfers can be booked with miniBUD.
 With an extensive fleet of modern minibuses offering shared rides, the staff amasses several passengers that are traveling to the same area of the city and then drops them off in the most convenient order possible.
 Because of this, it can actually take longer to reach a destination with this service than it takes to use public transportation, but the convenience of not having to handle luggage on the bus and metro can be well worth the extra expense and time.
 Check out the official miniBUD website for fare information and details.

 Other taxi companies operate at Budapest Airport, with plenty of dodgy individuals awaiting fresh visitors in the arrivals area with grunted offers of taxi service, but utilizing their services invites unpredictable outcomes for your pocketbook.